adkinson/BrainViewer/README.md

 Loaded visualizations also have a number of options for adjusting features like color and opacity in the Image Settings.
 The options available are dependent of the type of image modality.

 >[!Note]
 >1.
-This software acts as a wrapper for the [iELVis imaging repository](https://github.com/iELVis/iELVis) and requires that repository to operate properly.
-When BrainViewer is run for the first time, options are available to download the iELVis repository >automatically or select the folder containing the repo.
+This software requires the [iELVis imaging repository](https://github.com/iELVis/iELVis) to operate properly.
+When BrainViewer is run for the first time, options are available to download the iELVis repository automatically or select the folder containing the repo.
 >2.
-Brain Surface Reconstructions are generated using FreeSurfer.
->3.
-This software has also been made to work in conjunction with the [StimulationMapper application](https://github.com/adkinson/StimulationMapper), which can use BrainViewer to generate simple real-time visualizations of which electrodes implanted in the >brain detect responsive behavior from stimulation.
+This software has also been made to work in conjunction with the [StimulationMapper application](https://github.com/adkinson/StimulationMapper), which can use BrainViewer to generate simple real-time visualizations of which electrodes implanted in the brain detect responsive behavior from stimulation.

 For more details on proper utilization and features of this application, please visit the [Wiki](https://github.com/adkinson/BrainViewer/wiki).